pasihe/redis-benchmark/README.md

 - Jedis (v4.3.0-m1)
   - JedisBench.jedisGet
   - JedisBench.jedisSet
-  - _more to come when batch and pipeline for cluster is supported by Jedis_
+  - _more to come when batch and pipeline operations for cluster will be implemented in Jedis. https://github.com/redis/jedis/pull/1455_
 - Lettuce (v6.2.0)
   - LettuceBench.lettuceAsyncGet
   - LettuceBench.lettuceAsyncSet